 Any healthcare professional with an interest in the care of

 The event will include Resident presentations in the morning where the top 6 resident abstracts (3 clinical and 3 basic sciences) will be given awards.
-Dr. Oyesiku will provide two Honored Guest lectures along with Attending neurosurgeon talks from the regional private practices and academic centers.
+Dr. Rezai will provide two Honored Guest lectures along with Attending neurosurgeon talks from the regional private practices and academic centers.